CRE · Valuation · Investment Analysis

 to Investment

-That breadth doesn’t just build technical credibility — it rewires how you evaluate opportunity.
+Preparing USPAP- and lender-compliant appraisals — where every value conclusion faces review — builds a different kind of rigor.
 I don’t need to be taught to interrogate a rent roll or question a cap rate assumption.
 That’s already how I think.

 01